 The Show Believes In Women

-Some fans have a problem with the wildcard selections being given to women on the show.
+Some fans have a problem with the wildcard selections being given to women at the Las Vegas national finals.
 But, if the show didn’t do this, then they would be perpetuating a huge gender disparity that they had in the first several years of the show.
 Bijan Nowroozian, co-host of Armchair Ninja Podcast, said it best, "We want to see more women excel at the sport.
 This gives us more opportunities to see women compete.
 If you want to see a guy make it to the wildcard, it's like 'Come on!
 How many men are already competing in the finals?
 Give the women a chance!"
 The women need more opportunity in order to be able to advance further.
 And the producers believe in the women plain and simple.
 They believe in the women’s physical abilities and want to give them the opportunity to perform their capabilities in Vegas.
 In the future, there will be more of a gender balance when it comes to receiving wildcards because more women will qualify for the national finals.

 The Women Steal the Show

-While the show has struggled with a huge gender disparity, it’s taken an active approach in accepting more women to compete and airing more of their performances.
+While the show has struggled with a huge gender disparity, it’s taken an active approach in accepting more women to compete, and air more of their performances.
 Season eight has shown more women on the show than ever before.
 The women were the stars of the Philly city final’s episode as they focused on the four women who qualified for it.
 Never before had four women qualified for a city final’s course in the same city (prior to this defeat, the number had been two and that was also in season eight in LA).
 This was a historical feat that was worth great attention, and I believe the more attention women get on American Ninja Warrior, the more women there will be on the show.
 More girls and women will be inspired to train and apply for an opportunity to run the course, and the more women there are, the more of a chance there will be for women to go far, really far.
 But, seeing more women on the show isn’t just inspiring to girls and women, it’s important for boys and men to see women as physically strong and capable.
 This crushes gender stereotypes that are harmful to our society.
-When women are being treated as equal and living their potential, or at least trying, the world is a better place.
+When women are being treated as equal and living their potential, the world is a better place.

 Also, as Rich Carroll, co-host of Armchair Ninja Podcast, pointed out, Tyler Yamaguchi was inspired to train and apply to be on the show because of Kacy Catanzaro.
 When Tyler, at 5'1", saw that Catanzaro (5'0") was perfectly capable of beating the warped wall, he knew that height did not have to be an obstacle and that he could dominate the wall too.
 Boys and men are just as inspired by women and they should be.
 Girls have grown up having both women and men s/heroes, it’s time boys grow up having sheroes too!

-When it was Jessie Graff’s turn to crush the course, every eye there was watching her like a hawk.
+When it was Jessie Graff’s turn to crush the course, every eye in the audience was watching her like a hawk.
 This was one of the women we had expected to finally beat stage one.
 Chills were running down my spine and I got quiet because I knew that what was about to happen could be a huge milestone for women.
 This is what I came here for, to watch a woman complete stage one.
 After Graff jumped onto that cargo net and became the first woman to hit that buzzer, I met eyes with another woman fan and tears were running down both of our cheeks.
 This was an emotional defeat that will help pave the way for more to succeed.
 But, it wasn’t just emotional for the women, every single person despite their gender were excited beyond words for what they just witnessed.
 The fans were roaring.
 I stood next to a man who was also dying to see Jessie Graff’s run, and he said with full confidence, “She could win the whole thing.
 I think she will be the American Ninja Warrior."